 The theme of the 2019 International Youth Day marked every August 12, “Transforming education”, highlights efforts to make education more relevant, equitable and inclusive for all youth, including efforts by youth themselves.
 This year’s event examines how governments, young people and youth-led and youth-focused organisations, as well as other stakeholders, are transforming education and how these efforts are contributing to the achievement the 2030 Agenda for Sustainable Development.

 According to the UN, making education more relevant, equitable and inclusive is crucial to achieving sustainable development, adding that education is a ‘development multiplier’ in that it plays a pivotal role in accelerating progress across all 17 Sustainable Development Goals, be it poverty eradication, good health, gender equality, decent work and growth, reduced inequalities, action on climate or building peaceful societies.
+Education should lead to effective learning outcomes, with the content of school curricula and pedagogy being fit for purpose, not only for the 4th industrial revolution and the future of work and life, but also for the opportunities and challenges that rapidly changing social contexts bring.
+Ensuring access to inclusive, quality education is, therefore, essential for young people’s chances of finding decent work.
+Quality primary and secondary education are not enough.
+They should be complemented by affordable technical, vocational and tertiary education that provides youth with relevant skills for employment and entrepreneurship.

 Nigeria can have a cue from the East Asian Tigers by optimally harnessing the potentials of the youth population education, particularly acquisition of relevant technical and soft skills to enable them fit into the 21st Century work place to develop careers.
 Such skills, particularly in Science, Technology, Engineering and Mathematics (STEM)-based activities and programmes, will prepare the youth as contributors to the economic development of the country.